sccn/amica/README.md

 Refer to the [Amica wiki](https://github.com/japalmer29/amica/wiki) for documentation.

+## TO COMPILE WITH INTEL FORTRAN ON WINDOWS

+1. Install Intel OneAPI Base Toolkit for Windows.
+2. Install Intel OneAPI HPC Toolkit for Windows.
+3. Open Intel OneAPI command window (in Start menu, 32 or 64 bit as appropriate) and compile Amica with the command (/F sets the stack size):

+         > mpif90 /Qopenmp /Qmkl /F2147483648 /DMKL /fpp /O3 /exe:amica15mkl.exe funmod2.f90 amica15.f90

+4. Test:

+         > .\amica15mkl.exe .\amicadefs.param

+5. The files impi.dll and libfabric.dll should be copied to executable folder when running outside OneAPI command window.
+Search OneAPI mpi directory for locations.

 ## TO COMPILE WITH INTEL FORTRAN ON MAC

+0. These are old instructions.
+Try using Intel OneAPI modifiying the commands similar to the instructions for Windows above.
 1. Install Intel Fortran compiler for Mac/Linux (free demo).
    See https://software.intel.com/en-us/intel-parallel-studio-xe